Khabelihle-Zuma/weather-app/README.md

 ## Future Improvements

-- Integrate live weather API data
+- Integrate real-time weather data using a public API
-- Make the design fully responsive for mobile devices
+- Make the app fully responsive for all device sizes
-- Add JavaScript for user interaction (e.g., changing city)
+- Add JavaScript to allow users to change the city

 ---

 ## Author

-Coded by Khabelihle Zuma
+Khabelihle Zuma
 [GitHub Profile](https://github.com/Khabelihle-Zuma)